RoundLab/LabDocumentation/README.md

 ```bash
 df | grep "Your_uNID"
 ```
 3. Copy the network drive name.
-For example for me I want: `cottonwood-vg4-0-lv1.chpc.utah.edu`
+For example for me (and likely all Round lab now) I want: `cottonwood-vg4-0-lv1.chpc.utah.edu`
 4. On you Mac connect as you do for Round Lab server:
    1. Go -> Connect to server...
-5. Enter server with your uNID as: `smb://ad;uNID@NETWORK-DRIVE-NAME-COPIED-ABOVE/round/uNID`
+5. Enter server with your uNID as: `smb://ad;uNID@NETWORK-DRIVE-NAME-COPIED-ABOVE/round-home/uNID`

 ### Round-group shared drives
 1. On your mac connect as you do for Round Lab server: